rizelbr/Baraag_DL/README.md

 ## Windows
 ### Recommended
 - Download the [prepackaged binaries](https://github.com/rizelbr/Baraag_DL/releases).
+- Run Baraag DL by double-clicking the executable file.

 ### Alternative
 - Download and install Python if not already installed.